Myostatin: Double-muscled cattle

-After the discovery of the gene encoding myostatin 1997, several laboratories cloned and established the nucleotide sequence of a myostatin gene in two breeds of cattle, Belgian Blue and Piedmontese.
+After the discovery of the gene encoding myostatin in 1997, several laboratories cloned and established the nucleotide sequence of a myostatin gene in two breeds of cattle, Belgian Blue and Piedmontese.
 They found mutations in the myostatin gene (various mutations in each breed) which in one way or another lead to absence of functional myostatin.
 Unlike mice with a damaged myostatin gene, in these cattle breeds, muscle cells multiply rather than enlarge.
 People describe these cattle breeds as "double-muscled", but the total increase in all muscles is no more than 40%.

 Animals lacking myostatin or animals treated with substances such as follistatin that block the binding of myostatin to its receptor have significantly larger muscles.
 Thus, reduction of myostatin could potentially benefit the livestock industry, with even a 20 percent reduction in myostatin levels potentially having a large effect on the development of muscles.

 However, the animal breeds developed as homozygous for myostatin deficiency have reproduction issues due to their unusually heavy and bulky offspring, and require special care and a more expensive diet to achieve a superior yield.
 This negatively affects economics of myostatin-deficient breeds to the point where they do not usually offer an obvious advantage.
 While hypertrophic meat (e.g. from Piedmontese beef) has a place on the specialist market due to its high palatability and tenderness, at least for purebred myostatin-deficient strains the expenses and (especially in cattle) necessity of veterinary supervision place them at a disadvantage in the bulk market.

 Whippets

 Whippets can have a mutation of the myostatin which involves a two-base-pair deletion, and results in a truncated, and likely inactive, myostatin protein.

 Animals with a homozygous deletion have an unusual body shape, with a broader head, pronounced overbite, shorter legs, and thicker tails, and are called "bully whippets" by the breeding community.
 Although significantly more muscular, they are less able runners than other whippets.
 However, whippets that were heterozygous for the mutation were significantly over-represented in the top racing classes.
+In 2015 scientist used CRISPR/Cas9 to have the same homozygous deletion in Beagles that appears in "bully whippets".